 Crisanto emphasized that e-billing notifications are secure, offering customers a fast and convenient way to view their latest billing statement, enabling them to pay online within the comfort of their home or office.
 In addition, e-billing allows customers to view previous statements without going through the tedious process of tracking and filing paper bills.

-Customers under e-billing will receive a text notification every month, where they will be informed of their amount due and due dates.
+E-billing will send customers a text notification every month, informing them of their amount due and due dates.
 They will also receive a secure link, which will allow them to view their billing statements using their smartphones.
 They may also access their billing statements through USSD code *143#, G-Services app and through www.globe.com.ph/myaccount.

 “E-billing offers a clutter-free way to keep a record of our customers’ transactions while being environment-friendly.
 Through this initiative, we want to enhance customer awareness that they too can support conservation initiatives through sustainable and responsible consumption and lifestyle,” Crisanto said.